Nezz7/Prime-as-a-Service/README.md

 Prime as a Service is a REST API implemented in [Go](http://golang.org) that provides some of the basic functionalities using prime numbers.
+This service was deployed using a Docker Swarm cluster and monitored with Grafana and Prometheus.

 # Algorithm